sontungexpt/stinvim/README.md

     be load on startup)

   - One for some custom default nvim map (~/.config/nvim/lua/core/nvimmap.lua).
-    In this file if any keymap you want it run on startup please put you map in map_on_startup function
+    In this file if any keymap you want it run on startup please put your map function in map_on_startup function

 - We provide you a function to map